Jeanette Yanikian: Personal life and legacy

+Yanikian was also an active blue-water sailor, member of the Centre Nautique des Glénans in France, member of zeezeilvereniging Genosea in the Netherlands and owner of her own sail yacht type Zeevalk "Astrea" on which she sailed to Orford, East Anglia in the winter of 1985-1986.

 Yanikian died in 2008 after battling a prolonged illness.
 Andriessen's five-part opera, La Commedia (2008), and David Lang’s evening-length work for string orchestra, darker (2010), are dedicated to Yanikian.